What we do

 We partner with other organizations to research green schools and demonstrate that where we learn matters for students, teachers, staff and communities.

 Our most recent publication, the 2016 State of Our Schools report, finds that our nation will under-invest in school facilities by $46 billion annually.
+Visit resources page for a full list of publications.
+For specific research requests, please contact us.

 Assist policy makers